michox/Greenhouse/readme.md

 Since I regularly upload to the PCB while connected to the main power supply, I decided to use a USB step-down converter rather than an onboard voltage regulator, as I would otherwise have issues with the USB power Supply and the onboard PCB power supply.

 In the future, integrating the power supply for the ESP32 and the RTC Module would be opportunities for improvement.
 The PCB is also larger than necessary as I wanted to keep my old enclosure, but the PCB could easily be half the size.

+I will also consider designing an enclosure for 3D printing.

 # Pictures